 (1953 / 2005) Hal Clement, Gollancz, £6.99, pbk, 203 pp, ISBN 0-575-07708-5

 Well, as you might have guessed from the title, it concerns gravity.
 Low gravity planets and high 'g' ones have been used numerous times within SF, but what about a planet whose gravity varied?
 Hal Clement solved this one with his vision of the world Mesklin.
 A high gravity world rotating so fast that its equatorial diameter was more than twice its polar diameter.
-It therefore had a very short day of just eighteen minutes.
+It therefore has a very short day of just eighteen minutes.
 Someone weighing 180 lb. on Earth would weigh only 540 lb. at the equator, due to centrifugal lightening, and an incredible 60 tons at its poles.
-And so the scene is set for an Earth astronaut at his equatorial base to send the native high-gravity adapted alien sea merchant, Barlennan, across the methane seas (cf. Titan but not known in Clement's time) to the poles on a salvage operation.
+And so the scene is set for an Earth astronaut at his equatorial base to send the native high-gravity adapted alien sea merchant, Barlennan, across the methane seas (cf. Titan but not known in Clement's time) to the poles on a salvage operation: a probe has crashed at the poles and part of it needs retrieving.
 Mesklin is a brilliantly conceived world.

 Unfortunately for Clement, the Hugos had only just started when they had a year break in 1954, otherwise he surely would have at least been nominated.
-However such is its reputation that Mission of Gravity has been in print every decade since its publication, and Mesklin a world-concept that rivals Niven's Ringworld.
+However, such is its reputation that Mission of Gravity has been in print every decade since its publication, and Mesklin a world-concept that rivals Niven's Ringworld.
 This re-print is part of the largely very excellent Gollancz SF Masterwork series.
 In fact, since Tony and I have compiled Essential SF (from fan polls and voted awards as well as longevity in print) we have found that you can use the Masterwork series to fill in gaps in your collection as identified from Essential SF's citation appendix.
-(Mission of Gravity is included in Essential SF on reprint longevity terms but the quality justification of which Gollancz, by virtue of this new edition, has inadvertently endorsed.)
+(Mission of Gravity is included in Essential SF on reprint longevity terms).
 Enjoy.

 [Up: Fiction Reviews Index | SF Author: Website Links | Home Page: Concatenation]